ElsaTam/Obsidian-Stuff/snippets/list-style-type/README.md

 ### Glow

 You can enable a soft glow for your numbering and bullets.
-It will use the color of the numvering/bullets.

 ![glow](screenshots/glow.jpg)